Novak Djokovic: 2022: After Australia

-In February, Djokovic returned at the Dubai Championships, where vaccination was not required.
+In February, Djokovic returned to the Dubai Championships, where vaccination was not required.
 He lost in the quarterfinals to Jiří Veselý, resulting in the loss of his world No. 1 ranking to Daniil Medvedev.
 It was the first time since 2004 that a player outside the Big Four held the top spot.

 Djokovic withdrew from the Indian Wells Masters and Miami Open due to U.S. entry restrictions on unvaccinated foreigners.
 Despite not playing, he regained No. 1 when Medvedev lost early at Indian Wells.

 He began his clay season at the Monte-Carlo Masters, losing his opening match to Davidovich Fokina.
 At the Serbia Open, he reached the final but lost to Andrey Rublev.
 In May, he was beaten by Carlos Alcaraz in the Madrid Open semifinals.
 A week later, he won the Italian Open, his sixth title there and a record-extending 38th Masters crown, after defeating Stefanos Tsitsipas in the final.
 In the semis, he claimed his 1,000th career win by beating Casper Ruud.

 At the French Open, he advanced to the quarterfinals without dropping a set, but lost to Rafael Nadal in their record 59th match, ending his title defense and again dropping to No. 2.

 At Wimbledon, he earned his 80th win at each major with a first-round victory over Kwon Soon-woo, becoming the first player to do so.
 He reached a record 32nd Grand Slam final after defeating Cameron Norrie in the semifinals and beat Nick Kyrgios in four sets to claim his seventh Wimbledon and 21st major title, surpassing Roger Federer and moving one behind Nadal.

 Due to U.S. travel restrictions for unvaccinated foreigners, Djokovic was unable to enter the country and withdrew from the US Open.

+Djokovic then reached the Rolex Paris Masters final as the defending champion, but lost to Holger Rune, which was the first time he lost a Masters final after winning the first set.
+At the ATP Finals, Djokovic won his record-equaling 6th title, going undefeated in the round-robin stage and beating Casper Ruud in the final.
+Djokovic ended the year as world No. 5.